 - Use a variety of internship search strategies

 The more places you look and the more strategies you use, the better the chances you have of securing a great internship.
-Here are the major ways ESF students have found internships: 1) Personal contacts and networking, 2) The Internet— Handshake, major internship search engines, etc., 3) ESF Career Fairs, and 4) directly targeting companies of interest.
+Here are the major ways ESF students have found internships: 1) Personal contacts and networking, 2) The Internet— Handshake, major internship search engines, etc., 3) ESF Career + Internship Fairs, and 4) directly targeting companies of interest.

 - Contact the companies on your list and apply!